130349210-myseneca/CSN400-Capstone/Checkpoint7/README.md

 ### **Enable IP_Forwarding Using Portal**

-- **Check the status of ip-forwarding using the command az network nic ip-config show with output format as json.
+**1) Check the status of ip-forwarding using the command az network nic ip-config show with output format as json.
 Include only the command not output including the --quey you used in your submission.**

-az network nic ip-config show --name "lr-115908_z1" --nic-name "lr-115908_z1" --resource-group "Student-RG-954296" --query '{forwarding: enableIPForwarding}' --output json
+- az network nic ip-config show --name "lr-115908_z1" --nic-name "lr-115908_z1" --resource-group "Student-RG-954296" --query '{forwarding: enableIPForwarding}' --output json

-- **When your output format is json, which property shows the status of the ip-forwarding attribute?
+**2) When your output format is json, which property shows the status of the ip-forwarding attribute?
 Embed only the property that shows the status of ip-forwarding.**

-"enableIPForwarding": true
+- "enableIPForwarding": true

-- **Check if the IP forwarding in NIC is enabled using Azure bash. 👉 Hint: az network nic show -g "rg-name" -n "nic-name" --query "enableIpForwarding"**
+**3) Check if the IP forwarding in NIC is enabled using Azure bash. 👉 Hint: az network nic show -g "rg-name" -n "nic-name" --query "enableIpForwarding"**

-az network nic show --resource-group "Student-RG-954296" --name "lr-115908_z1" --query "enableIpForwarding"
+- az network nic show --resource-group "Student-RG-954296" --name "lr-115908_z1" --query "enableIpForwarding"
 #

 ### **Basic-Connectivity-VM-Configuration**